Just Men!: Round 3 (Catch-Up Round)

 A third question was presented, with no announcement as to how many of the remaining three panelists had answered either way.
 The contestants took turns questioning one panelist at a time and predicting his response.
 A correct guess awarded that panelist's key and allowed the contestant to steal one key from her opponent, while a miss gave the key and the steal to the opponent.

 This round ended after all seven keys had been claimed, at which point the contestant holding more keys won the game.
 The loser received one consolation prize for each key she held, but was guaranteed a minimum of one prize.

 Bonus round

 The champion selected one of the keys she held for every main-game victory to that point, and could select one more key if she had claimed all seven.
 She sat in the driver's seat of the car, with the panelist(s) originally associated with the chosen key(s) gathered around or sitting in it, and tried one at a time in the ignition.
-If the car started, she won it and retired undefeated; if not, the host identified the correct key and opened the trunk with it, revealing a prop that hinted at a prize the champion would receive (e.g. a sombrero for a trip to Mexico).
+If the car started, she won it and retired undefeated; if not, the host identified the correct key and opened the trunk with it, revealing a prize the champion received.

 Any champion who won seven consecutive games automatically won the car and retired undefeated.